Davis Street Tavern

-Davis Street Tavern was a restaurant in Portland, Oregon's Old Town Chinatown neighborhood.
+Davis Street Tavern was a restaurant in Portland, Oregon's Old Town Chinatown neighborhood, in the United States.
 Christopher Handford, chef Gabriel Kapustka, and Handford's cousin Blake Smith opened the restaurant serving American cuisine in 2008.
 The building that housed it was previously a bakery.
 Kapustka left in 2010, after being bought out by partners.
 Subsequent executive chefs were Scott Shampine and Katy Jane Millard.
 The restaurant hosted an annual supper celebrating Robert Burns.
 In 2012, Davis Street Tavern and the Oregon Restaurant and Lodging Association led an effort by industry groups to overturn the U.S. Department of Labor's rules prohibiting gratuity sharing with kitchen staff.
 The restaurant closed in September 2016.

 Description

 Davis Street Tavern was a restaurant located at the intersection of Northwest Davis Street and Fifth Avenue in downtown Portland's Old Town Chinatown neighborhood, offering a menu with American cuisine.